Table of Contents

 What are lipids?

 Lipids are an essential part of our nutrition.
 Besides vitamin A, E and K, the essential fatty acids alpha-linoleic acid and alpha-linolenic acid also have to be absorbed through food from outside the body to be used in metabolism; but how can a lipophilic nutrient be ingested and used by a hydrophilic system such as our human body?
-For lipids to be reabsorbed into the blood circulation, they have to be degraded by enzymes into free fatty acids.
+For lipids to be reabsorbed into the blood circulation, they have to be degraded by enzymes into free fatty acids and diglycerides.
 This degradation is called hydrolysis.
-However, lipases, i.e., the enzymes that degrade fats, are proteins and thus cannot simply attach to the lipid and start working.
+However, gastric lipases, i.e., the enzymes that degrade fats, are proteins and thus cannot simply attach to the lipid and start working.
 A bit of preliminary work is necessary, like the formation of micelles and the adding of bile acid.

 Preliminary Work for Lipid Digestion and the Reabsorption of Lipids

 Through the process of mastication in the oral cavity and gastric motility, the food is reduced to small pieces and intermixed thoroughly.
 This process induces an emulsion, which means that lipids form tiny droplets, which are then distributed in the aqueous surrounding, providing a large target area for lipases.
 Lipids are broken into triglycerol and diglycerides to fatty acids by these enzymes.

 The main site of reabsorption of fats is the duodenum and the upper part of the jejunum.
 On its way there, the half-digested food mass (now called chyme) has already been comminuted.
-However, for reabsorption, it is necessary to break down the triglycerides into free fatty acids.
+However, for reabsorption, it is necessary to break down the triglycerides into free fatty acids and monoglycerides.
 Within the duodenum, pancreatic juice and bile acid is added to the chyme.
 The secretion from the pancreas contains the pancreas lipase that is activated by neutral to alkaline pH values (pH 7-8).

 Bile acid contains bile salts and bile acids.
 Bile acids attach to the fat particles, which results in a negative surface charge.
 This process facilitates the binding of a colipase to the triglycerides.
 The colipase acts as a bridge by binding the enzyme that is actually necessary for hydrolysis: the pancreas lipase.
 Now, the pancreas lipase can start to break down the esterified fats and split off the fatty acids on the boundary surface of the lipid-water suspension.